stefan-zobel/http2client-java8/README.md

 Status:

 * Logging is not functional yet
-* Most of the tests are working without resorting to daring gimmicks (but not all of them)
+* Most of the tests are working without resorting to daring gimmicks (but some need them)
-* Almost ready for use by adventurous devs
+* Ready for use by more adventurous devs

 ## LICENSE